 - Part 3.
 Summary of the TEACH Act (17 U.S.C.
 110(2))

 - Part 4.
 Linking to Textual Content

 - Part 5.
 Guidance on Applying the Factors of Fair Use

 - Part 6.
 Linking to Audio/Visual Content from the Web in Your Canvas Course

 Linking to Textual Content

-When creating content for your course, use a link to literary/ scholarly material that is either publicly available on the Web or available to the Mitchell Hamline community through a database licensed by the Mitchell Hamline library (including Westlaw, Lexis Advance or Bloomberg Law).
-A link enables a viewer to access and see linked content on the original website or host server.
+When creating content for your course, use a link to literary/scholarly material that is either publicly available on the Web or available to the Mitchell Hamline community through a database licensed by the Mitchell Hamline library (including Westlaw, Lexis Advance or Bloomberg Law).
+A link enables a viewer to access content on the original website or host server.
 It is not an act of copying and does not raise serious copyright concerns.

 Providing students with a citation to the material and a link in your course reading list or syllabus is the best way to provide consistent and reliable access.
 If you need help locating an article or other material in one of the databases or want to provide more than one source for an article, don’t hesitate to ask a reference librarian for help.
 The reference librarians will also create the links for you.